-A fast coverage decision means we will answer within 72 hours if your request is for a medical item or service.
-If your request is for a Medicare Part B prescription drug, we will answer within 24 hours.
+A fast coverage decision means we'll answer within 72 hours if your request is for a medical item or service.
+If your request is for a Part B drug, we'll answer within 24 hours.

 - However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days.
-If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a fast complaint.
-(See Section 11 of this chapter for information on complaints.)
-We will call you as soon as we make the decision. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no.
+If we take extra days, we'll tell you in writing.
+We can't take extra time to make a decision if your request is for a Part B drug. - If you believe we shouldn't take extra days, you can file a fast complaint.
+(Go to Section 11 for information on complaints.)
+We'll call you as soon as we make the decision. - If our answer is no to part or all of what you asked for, we'll send you a written statement that explains why we said no.